What is Satiety?

 When most people decide to lose weight, they tend to want to jump to extremes for rapid results.

-However, after five years of running our programs, we’ve found that it’s ideal to level up their Satiety Index Score and Diet Quality Score progressively.
-You need to find the right balance of nutrients vs energy that suits your context and preferences.
+However, after five years of running our programs, we’ve found that it’s ideal to gradually level up their Satiety Index Score and Diet Quality Score.
+You need to find the right balance of nutrients vs. energy that suits your context and preferences.

 Along the top of the interactive Tableau version of the recipes chart, you will find tabs that break the recipes up based on their protein %: